plotly/plotly.github.io/_posts/statistical/2016-07-12-how-to-make-a-histogram.md

 ---
 layout: tutorial-single_layout
-title: Histograms in Plotly 2.0
+title: Histograms in Chart Studio
 subtitle: Create a graphical representation of the distribution of numerical data.
 permalink: /make-a-histogram/
 redirect_from: plotly1/make-a-histogram/